 How much income tax should I be paying?

 We all have a personal tax-free allowance representing the amount of income you can receive before paying tax.
-Our factsheet lists how much the allowances are this year and explain how to work out the amount of tax you should be paying.
+Our factsheet lists how much the allowances are this year and explains how to work out the amount of tax you should be paying.

 For more information call Age Cymru Advice on 0300 303 44 98